 To stop the hanging baskets drying out too quickly, I’ve opted for a more sustainable alternative to Aqua gel – Ecofective’s Natural Water Storing Granules.
 These starch-based granules absorb over 80 times their own weight in water!
 They are very easy to use (2 scoops to every 4-5 litres of compost).
 Mix into your compost with a trowel, breaking up any big lumps in the process.

 My go to for plant feed has always been Miracle-Gro premium.
 It’s our No 1 best selling feed.
-For an even more organic option I’m giving Ecofective’s Organic Slow-Release Superfood Pellets a go.
-New out this year they boast up to 2x bigger, brighter blooms!
-Again, really easy to use – add 2 tablespoons / 30ml for every 3 litres of compost.
+For an even more organic option I’m giving Ecofective’s Organic Superfood a go.
+It boasts up to 2x bigger, brighter blooms!
+Again, really easy to use and because it's a powder it's really easy to mix into your compost and is a great feed for peat-free compost.

-With many areas suffering from hosepipe bans this Summer, I’ve been on a mission to reduce the amount of watering in my garden.
+With many areas suffering from hosepipe bans last Summer, I’ve been on a mission to collect rainwater in my garden.
 I’ve installed two large linked waterbutts which fill via the downpipe from my garage.
-Depending on the weather, the water I collect will last most of the Summer.
+Depending on the weather, the water I collect will see me through most of the drier Summer period.
 It takes longer to water using a watering can, but I enjoy this time – a few minutes peace at the end of a busy day!

 I’ve really enjoyed using more sustainable products in my baskets this year, and using greener alternatives does make you feel better.
 Hopefully with some better weather this year’s baskets will be just as stunning as last year's!